qxk925/hello-world/README.md

 # hello-world
 hello world
-now I am learning to use python to do some intresting
+now I am learning to use python to do something intresting